Itonomy/magento2-product-visibillitygrid/README.md

         http://[yourstore.net]/[adminslug]/productvisibility/index/grid

-Or throught the menu:
+Or through the menu:

 <img align="center" src="./docs/img/menu.png" height="400">

-Feel free to contribute, and contact me for any issues.
+Feel free to contribute and if there are any problems don't hesitate to open an issue.

-You can also drop us a comment at ben.vansteenbergen@itonomy.nl

 # Version